 Esoteric Buddhism achieves this through what is called a “central conduit.”
 Some may question how it’s possible for them to have this conduit, since it is not something normally found in a person’s body.
 So let’s take a look at how they develop one.
 The body’s energy channels number over ten thousand when all are taken into account, and they crisscross just like blood vessels and even exceed their number.
 While blood vessels don’t run between internal organs, energy channels do.
 A web of channels stretches throughout the body from the crown of the head on down, crisscrossing horizontally and vertically.
 When the channels first begin to merge [in these Buddhist practices], they won’t have formed a straight conduit yet, and so it might take work to push energy through them.
 With time they gradually widen and merge to form a straight vertical conduit.
 This conduit then serves as an axis upon which the chakras of the body rotate, with the multiple horizontal chakras that run through one’s body being driven by the mind.
 And the purpose of this is to fully open up all of the body’s channels.

 Falun Dafa doesn’t opt for the approach of using one conduit to drive open all of the body’s channels.
 Our practice dictates that right from the outset all the channels be connected and circulate simultaneously.
 We begin our practice from an advanced stage and bypass more rudimentary ones.
-With others’ approach of using one conduit to drive open all of the body’s channels, even an entire lifetime might not be enough to fully open them up; it could take decades of difficult practice to achieve.
+With others’ approach, where one conduit is used to drive open all of the body’s channels, even an entire lifetime might not be enough to fully open them up; it could take decades of difficult practice.
 A number of practices thus hold that one lifetime isn’t enough to finish the spiritual journey.
 And this is why many of the more advanced and demanding of practices try to extend one’s life, and many followers experience this; the person’s life is extended so that he may continue his practice for a great length of time.